Remote files

 Multiple remote files

-If you want to configure multiple remote files from the same origin, you can use an array of files as the third argument:
+For multiple remote files from the same origin, it's possible to use an array of files as the third argument:

 const files = [